Health promotion and maintanance & Basic care and comfort

 27.

-The nurse is caring for an elderly woman who has had a fractured hip repaired.
-In the first few days following the surgical repair, which of the following nursing measures will best facilitate the resumption of activities for this client?
+The nurse is caring for an elderly woman who underwent hip fracture repair.
+In the first few days post-surgery, which nursing intervention will best facilitate the client’s resumption of daily activities?

 28.